BillBrousalis/NXP-UTIL/README.md

 ## COMMANDS mode [ Optional ]:

-[TODO]: Car can accept commands through WIFI-->PI-->UART to access underlying API.
+Car can be controlled using the Raspberry-PI by setting speed and steering.

-Useful for testing algorithms in python3 instead of writing massive amounts of C code.
+Develop your algorithm in `Python3` before writting large amounts of C code.

+Not as fast, but useful nontheless.

 ## LOGGING mode [ Optional ]: